 Before joining SourceAmerica, Elizabeth served as vice president of finance and administration for development resources at a community rehabilitation program in Texas that produced products and services under the Javits-Wagner-O’Day Act.

-For the past 14 years, Elizabeth Goodman has served as the volunteer treasurer and board officer for Rhodesian Ridgeback Rescue, Inc. She holds a Certified Public Accountant (CPA) from the state of Virginia, an MBA from Averett University and a bachelor’s degree in economics from Kenyon College.
+For the past 14 years, Elizabeth has served as the volunteer treasurer and board officer for Rhodesian Ridgeback Rescue, Inc. She holds a Certified Public Accountant (CPA) from the state of Virginia, an MBA from Averett University and a bachelor’s degree in economics from Kenyon College.

-She joined CCAoA in November 2018.
+Elizabeth joined CCAoA in November 2018.

 Donna Stewart, SHRM-SCP

 Donna Stewart is the Chief of People & Culture at Child Care Aware® of America (CCAoA).
 She has more than 20 years of experience leading the human resources function and many more years building knowledge in each functional area.
 Donna’s expertise is centered around inclusion and developing people strategies that align with organizational values which ultimately creates a culture where all employees feel valued and thrive.
 Her personal motto has always been, “It’s About People.”

 Donna’s career has includes HR work with health-related nonprofits, including the American Physical Therapy Association, Westminster at Lake Ridge and the Association of American Medical Colleges.
 Most recently, Donna served as the Vice President of Human Resources at Hostelling International USA.

 Donna holds certifications as a SHRM-SCP by the Society of Human Resource Management (SHRM) and a Senior Professional in Human Resources (SPHR) certification by the Human Resources Certification Institute (HRCI).
 She has a bachelor’s degree in business from National-Louis University.